California’s Housing Market Forecast

 This epic report on the state of California’s housing market explores what’s happening.
 You’ll find some eye-opening insight, stats, videos, and opinions about housing in the booming Golden State economy.
-Please share this material generously as you like.
+Please share this material generously as you like and check out our US housing market report too.

 California’s economy grew 4.7% in the 12 months ended in February compared to the national rate of 2.8%.
 It could grow at a 2.55% pace in the next six months — faster than the national 1.59 – report from Mercury News.